50 Best Christmas Picture Books For Kids in 2023 (Free Printable)

 The Sweet Smell of Christmas

-A sweet favorite in our house, join Little Bear as he prepares for Christmas with his family.
-Your preschooler will enjoy scratching and smelling the delicious treats throughout the book including hot chocolate and candy canes.
+A sweet favorite in our house, join Little Bear as he prepares for Christmas in this scratch-and-sniff books for preschoolers.

 *Classic picture book